microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 ### Setup Azure OpenAI

-Once you have set up a Jupyter notebook environment, you create an Azure OpenAI resource and do some initial configuration.
+Once you have set up a Jupyter notebook environment, create an Azure OpenAI resource in your Azure Subscription and do some initial configuration.

 - [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)
 - Deploy the following models in your Azure OpenAI resource.